Colorectal Tumors in Adolescents and Young Adults

 CT scanning may be unable to detect intra-abdominal metastases because of lesion size, paucity of intra-abdominal fat, contiguity with the primary tumor, ascites, implant location, and adequacy of bowel opacification.
 Current CT scanners are able to detect implants as small as 5 mm in diameter.
 Magnetic resonance imaging (MRI) may further improve detection.
 [66]

 Advanced imaging techniques are indicated for specific patient groups.
-The European Society of Gastrointestinal Endoscopy (ESGE) strongly recommends that conventional screening with white light colonoscopy in high-risk patients should be performed, as well as pancolonic conventional or virtual chromoendoscopy for patients suspected or known to have Lynch syndrome or serrated polyposis syndrome.
+The European Society of Gastrointestinal Endoscopy (ESGE) strongly recommends performing conventional screening with white light colonoscopy in high-risk patients, as well as pancolonic conventional or virtual chromoendoscopy for patients suspected or known to have Lynch syndrome or serrated polyposis syndrome.

 The ESGE also recommends that all patients with longstanding colitis undergo periodic pancolonic chromoendoscopies, with either 0.1% methylene blue or 0.1% to 0.5% indigo carmine and targeted biopsies, replacing the common practice of non-targeted 4-quadrant biopsies.
 [20]